Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Results

 Turning back to the data of Fig.~\ref{fig:low_temp_g_hedin} and proceeding with the analysis of the AIM (second row) and of the DMFT results (third row), we note that, in contrast to the HA, the corresponding Green's function product tends to increase at the lowest frequencies.
 Consistent to our previous considerations, here the Hedin spin-vertex, while remaining systematically larger than its perturbative/asymptotic value ($\lambda^{\spin} \rightarrow 1)$ is much smaller than in the HA case.
 A closer inspection of the results reveals that the largest values of the Hedin vertex are found in the lowest offdiagonal frequency domain.
 This feature is also reflected in the combined results for the product of Green's function and Hedin vertices, which is reported in the rightmost panels of Fig.~\ref{fig:low_temp_g_hedin}.
-However, since the part of the spin contribution proportional to the physical susceptibility in the local-moment regime of the AIM/DMFT is not completely diagonal in contrast to the HA case, these relatively large off-diagonal effective couplings become now particularly important: They allow the on-site charge-fluctuation suppression driven by the local moment formation to {\emph{also}} affect the off-diagonal frequency domain of $\tilde{\chi}^{\ch}_{\nu \nu'}$, reducing or in some case prevailing over the overall positive contribution of the multiboson processes (cf.~rightmost panels of Fig.~\ref{fig:low_temp}).
+However, since the part of the spin contribution proportional to the physical susceptibility in the local-moment regime of the AIM/DMFT is not completely diagonal in contrast to the HA case, these relatively large off-diagonal effective couplings become now particularly important: They allow the on-site charge-fluctuation suppression to {\emph{also}} affect the off-diagonal frequency domain of $\tilde{\chi}^{\ch}_{\nu \nu'}$.
+This can reduce or in some cases prevail over the overall positive contribution of the multiboson processes (cf.~rightmost panels of Fig.~\ref{fig:low_temp}).

 Altogether, the analysis of the data in Fig.~\ref{fig:low_temp_g_hedin} underlines the importance of the interplay between the Green's function and the Hedin spin vertex.
 In fact, their products modulate frequency dependence and magnitude of the spin contribution, critically shaping the corresponding frequency structures of $\tilde{\chi}^{\ch}_{\nu\nu'}$ and their change from the perturbative to the non-perturbative regime.
 In particular, such products crucially control how the emergence of an enhanced response in the spin sector (here, e.g., the Curie one, associated to a local moment) can indeed affect the charge sector.
 This strong {\emph{intertwining}} between different scattering sectors is evidently crucial in the non-perturbative regime, in order to correctly describe the physics of localized moments in {\emph{all}} its aspects on an equal footing.